Simple Adaptive Estimation of Quadratic Functionals in Nonparametric IV Models: Conclusion and Extensions

-In this paper we first show that the simple leave-one-out, sieve NPIV estimator of the quadratic functional proposed in \cite{BC2020} is minimax rate optimal.
-We then propose an adaptive leave-one-out sieve NPIV estimator of the quadratic functional based on Lepski's method.
-We show that the adaptive estimator achieves the minimax optimal rate for the severely ill-posed case as well as for the regular mildly ill-posed case, while a multiplicative $\sqrt{\log n}$ term is the price to pay for the irregular, mildly ill-posed NPIV problem.
+In this paper we first show that a simple leave-one-out sieve NPIV estimator of the quadratic functional $f(h_0)$ is minimax rate optimal.
+We then propose an adaptive leave-one-out sieve NPIV estimator of the $f(h_0)$ based on a modified Lepski method to account for the unknown degree of ill-posedness.
+We show that the adaptive estimator achieves the minimax optimal rate for the severely ill-posed case and for the regular mildly ill-posed case, while a multiplicative $\sqrt{\log n}$ term is the price to pay for the irregular mildly ill-posed NPIV problem.

-In adaptive estimation of a nonparametric regression function $\E[Y|X=\cdot ]=h(\cdot)$, it is known that Lepski method has the tendency of choosing small sieve dimension, and hence may not perform well in empirical work.
-We wish to point out that due to the ill-posedness of the NPIV model (\ref{npiv:model}), the optimal sieve dimension for estimating $f(h_0)$ is smaller than the optimal sieve dimension for estimating $f(\E[Y|X=\cdot])$.
-Therefore, we suspect that our simple adaptive estimator of quadratic functional of a NPIV function will perform well in finite samples.
-Implementation of our data driven method still relies on choice of a calibration constant.
-To improve finite sample performance over the original Lepski method, \cite{spokoiny2009parameter} offered a propagation approach, and \cite{spokoiny2019bootstrap} proposed a bootstrap calibration of Lepski’s method.
-We believe that the bootstrap calibration will be helpful in the NPIV setting as well.

-A leading nonlinear ill-posed inverse problems with unknown operator is the nonparametric quantile instrumental variables (NPQIV) model:

-Recently \cite{Dunker2020} considers adaptive estimation of the NPQIV function $h_0$ in $L^2$ norm under an a stronger assumption that $U$ and $W$ are fully independent, without establishing minimax rate optimality.
-Previously \cite{chen2013} presented the estimation and inference on possibly nonlinear functionals of a NPQIV function $h_0$.
-It will be interesting to study the minimax rate adaptive estimation of a quadratic functional in a NPQIV model.
+Like all existing work using Lepski method, implementation of our data-driven choice relies on a calibration constant.
+To improve finite sample performance over the original Lepski method, \cite{spokoiny2009parameter} suggest a propagation approach, \cite*{CCK} and \cite{spokoiny2019bootstrap} propose bootstrap calibrations in kernel density estimation and in linear regressions with Gaussian errors respectively. \cite{chen2021} propose a bootstrap implementation of a modified Lepski method in their minimax adaptive sup-norm estimation in a NPIV model, and show its good performance in finite samples.
+Their bootstrap implementation can be easily extended to calibrate the constant in our adaptive estimation of the quadratic functional in a NPIV model.
+We leave this to future refinement.

+Our results can be extended in several directions.
+First, we can relax the Sobolev ball assumption imposed on $h_0$ in the NPIV model.
+We can let the NPIV function $h_0$ belong to a bump algebra space.
+The result by \cite{collier2017} on minimax estimation of a quadratic functional under sparsity constraints can be useful for this extension.
+Second, we focus on adaptive estimation of a quadratic functional of the NPIV function $h_0$ in this paper.
+There are works on minimax-rate estimation and adaptive estimation for more general smooth nonlinear functionals of densities and of nonparametric regressions; see, e.g., \cite{birge1995}, \cite*{TT2021} and the references therein.
+We can combine our approach here with those in the literature for extensions to other smooth nonlinear functionals of the NPIV function $h_0$.
+Such an extension will allow for adaptive minimax estimation of nonlinear policy functionals in economics and modern causal inference.